rlos-dev/awesome-csharp/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > A curated list of awesome C# frameworks, libraries, tools, and resources.
-> Inspired by [awesome-dotnet](https://github.com/quozd/awesome-dotnet) but more focused, modern, and developer-friendly.
+> Focused on modern, durable, and developer-friendly standards for enterprise and high-quality software engineering.

 ---